 Foodservice packaging is made from a wide variety of materials.
 These products go through rigorous testing to ensure that they meet stringent regulations, ensuring the safe delivery of foodservice items to consumers.

-However, there has been some confusion over the safety of some chemicals used in the manufacture of paper foodservice packaging, particularly claims that certain coatings are "toxic" and dangerous to human health and the environment.
+However, there has been some confusion over the safety of some chemicals used in the manufacture of paper foodservice packaging, particularly claims that certain coatings are “toxic” and dangerous to human health and the environment.
+All Per- and polyfluoroalkyl substances (PFAS) chemicals are not the same and should not be treated the same.
 The truth is…

 - Per- and polyfluoroalkyl substances (PFAS) are a class of over 3,000 synthetic, man-made chemicals.
 They are also referred to as “polyfluorinated chemicals” (PFCs).
 There are variations within this large class of chemicals, including their properties, toxicity and intended use.